laurilehmijoki/s3_website/additional-docs/example-configurations.md

 gzip: true
 ````

-Above, we store the AWS credentials and the id of the CloudFront distribution as
+We keep the CloudFront distribution ID as an environment variables.
-environment variables.
 It's convenient, since you can keep the `s3_website.yml`
 in a public Git repo, and thus have your deployment configurations
 version-controlled.